hitrov/oci-arm-host-capacity/README.md

 OCI_AVAILABILITY_DOMAIN=FeVO:EU-FRANKFURT-1-AD-2
 ```

-If you don't have instances of selected shape at all, leave the value of `OCI_MAX_INSTANCES=1`.
+If you don't have instances of selected shape at all, and need only one, leave the value of `OCI_MAX_INSTANCES=1`.
-When you managed to launch one and need more, set to `OCI_MAX_INSTANCES=2`.
+When you managed to launch one and need more (or 2 from scratch), set to `OCI_MAX_INSTANCES=2`.

 ## Running the script